 In accordance with section 67 of the Local Government Act, Council, through its business units, intends to carry out works for owners and occupiers of public land.
-The aim of these business units is to allow the customers and the community to benefit from Council exposing its service delivery operations to competition.
-At the same time as far as possible Council is determined to stay in the business of service delivery by; being competitive and to demonstrate that Council subject it's own business units to notional tax equivalents, debt guarantee fees as well as regulations as they apply to a private firm.
-Business units may ensure the costing of their tender bids reflect both direct and indirect overhead costs as well as any costs associated with notional taxes, debt quarantee or cash flows.
+The aim of these business units, intends to carry out works for owners and occupiers of public land.
+The aim of these business units, intends to carry out works for owners and occupiers of public land. is to allow the customers and the community to benefit from Council exposing its service delivery operations to competition.
+At the same time as far as possible Council is determined to stay the business of service delivery by; being competitive and to demonstrate that Council subject it's own business units to notional tax equivalents, debt guarantee fees as well as regulations a they apply to a private firm.
+Business units may ensure the costing of their tender bids reflect both direct and indirect overhead costs as well as any costs associated with notional taxes, de quarantee or cash flows.